taylorplewe/aco-frontend-whoami/README.md

 for a production build.

 I registered the domain [aco-frontends-guess-who.com](https://aco-frontends-guess-who.com) for this.
 Can't promise it will still be there when you read this.
 If it's not, try [tplewe.com/aco-frontend-whoami](https://tplewe.com/aco-frontend-whoami).

+### Results page
+To view the results page, go to [tplewe.com/aco-frontend-whoami/dist?results=true](https://tplewe.com/aco-frontend-whoami/dist?results=true).
+Hit Spacebar to see the result bars rise, and "W" to sort them.